fbpx

 1. Coffee

 I have some bad news for the coffee lovers.
 You might want to stay away from it during your periods.
 Coffee can cause water retention and bloating.
-It can also cause the blood vessels to constrict and therefore leading to less blood flowing to the uterus, and therefore increasing the pain.
-If you already suffer from acidity issues, now coupled with the menstruation bloating, the effects may intensify.
+It can also cause the blood vessels to constrict therefore leading to less blood flowing to the uterus, and therefore increasing the pain.
+If you already suffer from acidity issues, now coupled with menstruation bloating, the effects may intensify.
 Therefore you might want to stay away from it for a few days.
 However, coffee withdrawal can also cause headaches and therefore if you drink it every day, you might just want to reduce the intake rather than cutting it off completely.

 1. Salt